halseth/blind-vault/doc/vault.md

 Using this key as the output, the client creates an unsigned transaction that has this as its only output.

-2) The signers are then asked to sign a spend tx from this output, spending the full amount back to a recovery address.
-Together with this signing request, the client attaches a ZK proof that proves that the recovery tx does exactly this (spend whole amount into a hardcoded recovery address).
-This recovery address is static for the whole vault lifetime, but not revealed to the signers.
+2) The signers are then asked to sign TWO recovery transactions from the vault:

+   a) **Vault recovery tx**: Spends from the vault output back to the recovery
+      address.
+Together with this signing request, the client attaches a ZK proof that proves the transaction spends the whole amount to the hardcoded recovery address.

+   b) **Unvault recovery tx**: To create this, the client first generates a
+      second aggregate public key (using fresh nonces from the signers) and deterministically constructs the unvault transaction.
+By predicting the unvault txid, the client can build a recovery transaction that spends from the unvault output back to the recovery address.
+A ZK proof is attached proving this transaction is correctly formed.

+   The recovery address is static for the whole vault lifetime, but not revealed to the signers.
+Each signer uses a different nonce for each recovery transaction.

-Now that the client has this pre-signed spend transaction, it is safe to sign the deposit tx and send the coins into the control of the signer quorum.
+   Now that the client has BOTH pre-signed recovery transactions, it is safe to sign the deposit tx and send the coins into the control of the signer quorum.
+   This protects against a compromised client during the unvault phase, as the depositor already holds a pre-signed recovery transaction for the unvault state.

-To unvault the funds, the owner will get a tweak the output aggregate key of the signers, and create an unvault tx that spends the funds to this public key.
+3) To unvault the funds, the owner contacts the client which uses the same session data (public keys, nonces, coefficient salt) from vault creation to reconstruct the same unvault aggregate key.
+The client creates:

-Two spends from the unvault tx is created: one recovery tx and another spend tx that is timelocked and spends the funds to the final destination.
+   a) **Unvault tx**: Spends from the vault to the pre-determined unvault output

+   b) **Final spend tx**: Timelocked transaction that spends from the unvault
+      output to the final destination

+   Note that the unvault recovery tx is NOT created at this point - it was already pre-signed during vault creation (step 2b).

-3) These txs and proof is sent to the signers who will validate that they are indeed correctly crafted, then sign them.
+4) These txs and proofs are sent to the signers who validate they are correctly crafted, then sign them using the remaining nonces from the original session.

+### Nonce Management

+To enable pre-signing both recovery transactions during vault creation while still allowing the unvault and final spend transactions to be signed later, each signer generates **4 nonces** per vault session:

+- **Nonce 0**: Used for signing the vault recovery transaction (during vault creation)
+- **Nonce 1**: Used for signing the unvault recovery transaction (during vault creation)
+- **Nonce 2**: Used for signing the unvault transaction (during unvault phase)
+- **Nonce 3**: Used for signing the final spend transaction (during unvault phase)

+All nonces are generated during the initial vault creation and stored in the session data.
+The client reuses the same session (including public keys, nonces, and coefficient salt) during the unvault phase to ensure the unvault aggregate key matches the predicted value used when pre-signing the unvault recovery transaction.

+This nonce allocation ensures that:
+1. Both recovery transactions can be pre-signed before the deposit is made
+2. The depositor holds complete recovery options before funds enter the vault
+3. The same session can be safely reused for the unvault operations without nonce reuse vulnerabilities